The Varsity (restaurant): History

 The enterprise has since expanded all around the state of Georgia.
-They include the cities of Bethlehem, Cartersville, Dawsonville, Kennesaw, Norcross, and Rome.
+Outside of Atlanta, current locations can be found in Norcross, Kennesaw, Dawsonville, Bethlehem, Cartersville, Rome, and Watkinsville.
 Former Varsity locations include the cities of Athens and Alpharetta.
-The first Athens location opened in 1932 at the corner of East Broad Street and College Avenue, but was closed around the late 1970s.
+The first Athens location opened in 1932 at the corner of East Broad Street and College Avenue but was closed around the late 1970s.
 Another Athens location opened further west on West Broad Street near Milledge Avenue in the 1960s.
 The latter location is scheduled for demolition in 2021.
 The Varsity location in Athens closed in June 2021, though the company hinted that it might return to Athens.
 The Alpharetta location closed on February 1, 2016, as it had become unprofitable, and the building has since been demolished.
 In 2023, a new Varsity opened in Bethlehem.
 During that same year, construction for a location in Rome began.
-Although it was supposed to be open by the end of the year, it is still under construction as of March 2024.
+Although it was supposed to be open by the end of the year, the Rome location opened in Spring 2024.

 The Varsity, Jr., located in northeast Atlanta, was the only other location of the chain to offer curbside service.
 The Varsity, Jr. closed in August 2010, having been at that location for more than 40 years, after the city of Atlanta did not approve the chain's plans to replace that building.
 The plans for the new Varsity, Jr. were instead used for the new location in Dawsonville.
 The restaurant offers catering services to the metro Atlanta region for both corporate and non-corporate functions, going as far east as Conyers and Stone Mountain, Georgia.

-There is also a mini-Varsity on the campus of Reinhardt University in Waleska, Georgia.
 Frank Gordy met his wife, Evelyn, at Reinhardt in 1924 and went on to Georgia Tech to finish his education.
 Their custom-designed home was later moved from Atlanta to the Reinhardt University campus.
 The Gordy family gave part of their land to Cobb County for what is now the Mountain View campus of Chattahoochee Technical College and the Mountain View Aquatics Center, the rest was sold in the 1990s for upscale tract housing and strip malls.
 Gordy Parkway, a loop named for Frank Gordy, serves all of these.